shtse8/SotiMediaOrganizer/README.md

 7. **Open Source**: Being open-source, it's transparent and can be customized to fit specific needs, unlike many proprietary solutions.

+8. **Bun Compatibility**: Our tool is compatible with Bun, a fast all-in-one JavaScript runtime.
+Using Bun can potentially improve the performance of the photo organization process, especially for large collections.

 ## 🖼 Supported File Types

 The photo_organizer supports the following file extensions: